SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 #### Making the current color darker

-This test is very similar to the previos test.
+This test is very similar to the previous test.
 Instead of clicking the 'Lighter' button, this test clicks the 'Darker' button.

 ```
 ColorChooserTest >> testDarker